zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 Reinforcement learning is a type of machine learning that works on a problem that is solved by a model that is trying to learn to perform actions in a way that maximizes the reward in a particular situation.
 In Supervised learning, we are given the target label which acts as the ground truth for the model so that we can train the model to predict the label for unseen examples but In reinforcement learning, there is no target label but the reinforcement agent decides what to do to perform the given task or action in a particular situation and the agent learns from it's experience.

+According to wikipedia, Reinforcement learning is an area of machine learning inspired by behavioural psychology, concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.

+An application of reinforcement learning in the field of Computational Finance is Automated trading problem.
+Here the agent is trading software, environment is other traders, State is price history, Action is buy/sell/hold, Reward is profit/loss.

+Another application of reinforcement learning in the field of Operations research is vehicle routing problem.
+Here the agent is vehicle routing software, environment is stochastic demand, State is vehicle location, capacity and depot requests, Action is vehicle route, Reward is travel costs.

-In this article, we will be using ZenML to build a model that can solve Atari games using reinforcement learning.
-We will be using the [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) game environment.
-We will be using the [Deep Q-Learning](https://en.wikipedia.org/wiki/Deep_Q-learning) algorithm to solve the game.
-We found this Github repo, [Building a Powerful DQN in TensorFlow 2.0](https://github.com/sebtheiler/tutorials/tree/main/dqn), to get started with our solution.
-In the end, we were successfully able to showcase how it is possible to use ZenML to build end-to-end reinforcement learning applications.
+In this article, I will be using ZenML to build a model that can solve Atari games using reinforcement learning.
+I will be using the [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) game environment.
+I will be using the [Deep Q-Learning](https://en.wikipedia.org/wiki/Deep_Q-learning) algorithm to solve the game.
+I found this Github repo, [Building a Powerful DQN in TensorFlow 2.0](https://github.com/sebtheiler/tutorials/tree/main/dqn), to get started with our solution.
+In real world, building reinforcement learning applications can be a challenging so I will be using Zenml (A MLOps Framework) which allows to deploy the models which can be used across the organization.
 ZenML is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
 Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.
 ZenML pipelines execute ML-specific workflows from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.

 ## Setting up the project

-We suggest you create and work out of a virtual environment.
+I suggest you create and work out of a virtual environment.
 You can create a virtual environment using `conda` by following these steps, but of course you can also use whatever you're familiar with:

 ```shell
 conda create -n envname python=x.x anaconda